snap-stanford/snap-python/doc/source/reference/GetCmnNbrs.rst

 .. function:: GetCmnNbrs(NId1, NId2, NbrList = False)

-Computes the number of shared neighbors between a pair of nodes *NId1* and *NId2*.
+A graph method that computes the number of shared neighbors between a pair of nodes *NId1* and *NId2*.

 Parameters: